Uncoded-xyz/Virgo/README.md

 Go to the command directory (*Usually is ./Command dir but you can change it on the config*), click on "New file",\
 <img src="https://cdn.discordapp.com/attachments/732173712400318464/812738002476335134/unknown.png">

-Write in the new file the script of the command (Using virgoScript), if you don't know how to make commands look at the [Documentation](https://virgo.uncoded.xyz/docs/#/?id=file-structure).\
+Write in the new file the script of the command (Using virgoScript), if you don't know how to make commands look at the [Documentation](https://virgo.uncoded.xyz/docs/#/?id=file-structure).

-Save the command as CommandName.virgo and then go to the config, at line 10, to the list (*Array*) of enabled command, and add the name of the command (without the .virgo extension).
+Save the command as CommandName.virgo and then go to the config, at line 10, to the list (*Array*) of enabled command and add the name of the command (without the .virgo extension).

 ## Examples